Craig-Wildhaber/Grabby-NT/README.md

 # YtGet
-A linux command line python script for downloading YouTube videos and converting them to .flac files for music.
+A Linux command line python script for downloading YouTube videos and converting them to FLAC files for music.

 Dependencies:
 pytube module